sammosummo/sammosummo.github.io/_posts/2019-06-11-playing-pure-tones-with-pyqt5.md

         print("played:", self.output.state(), self.output.error())
 ```

-Now when rerun the script and press the Play button twice, we see the following:
+When we rerun the script and press the Play button twice, we see the following:

 ```
 about to play: 2 0